This quince recipe is for a quick and easy puff pastry tart topped with shaved almonds and a creamy mascarpone whip.

 When it's raw, quince has an unpleasant texture, but when cooked, it transforms into something fabulous and delicious.

-Quince will turn from green to yellow as it ripens, and become extremely fragrant when it’s ready to eat.
+Quince will turn from green to yellow as it ripens, and become very fragrant when it's ready to eat.

 What if I Can't Find Quince?